-Do not trigger the flash in close proximity to people's eyes.
+- Do not trigger the flash in close proximity to people's eyes.
 Exposure to the intense light produced by the flash could damage eyesight.
-In particular, remain at least 1 meter (39 inches) away from infants when using the flash.
+In particular, remain at least 1 meter (39 inches) away from infants when using the flash. - Store this equipment out of the reach of children and infants.